cockroachdb/docs/v1.1/admin-ui-replication-dashboard.md

 The **Replication** dashboard displays the following time series graphs:

 ### Ranges

 <img src="{{ 'images/admin_ui_ranges.png' | relative_url }}" alt="CockroachDB Admin UI Replicas per Store" style="border:1px solid #eee;max-width:100%" />

+The **Ranges** graph shows you various details about the status of ranges.

-In the node view, the graph shows the number of ranges on the node.
+- In the node view, the graph shows details about ranges on the node.

-In the cluster view, the graph shows the number of ranges across all nodes in the cluster.
+- In the cluster view, the graph shows details about ranges across all nodes in the cluster.

 On hovering over the graph, the values for the following metrics are displayed: